 Adams Stirling PLC

 ASSOCIATION'S LEGAL COUNSEL

-Corporate Counsel.
-An association's legal counsel serves as corporate counsel to the the association.
-The association/corporation is the client, which acts through its board of directors.
+An association's legal counsel serves as corporate counsel to the association.
+The corporation is the client, which acts through its board of directors.
 (Corp.
 Code § 300(a).)

 Corporations have a separate legal identity and enjoy the benefit of the attorney-client privilege.
 Evidence Code section 951 defines a "client" as the "person" who "directly or through an authorized representative, consults a lawyer for the purpose of retaining the lawyer ...."
 The term "person" includes a corporation; indeed, it may extend to an unincorporated organization "when the organization (rather than its individual members) is the client."
 (Smith v.
 Laguna Sur.)

-When a director starts a conversation with "I have something confidential to tell you that cannot be shared with the other directors," legal counsel should stop them and explain their obligation to the corporation that may require the attorney to share the information with the board.
+When a director starts a conversation with, "I have something confidential to tell you that cannot be shared with the other directors," legal counsel should stop them and explain their obligation to the corporation, which may require the attorney to share the information with the board.
 At that point, the director can decide whether to proceed.

-No Right to Inspect.
-Because communications, i.e., letters, emails, etc., between the board and legal counsel are privileged, members do not have the right to inspect those communications.
+Because communications, such as letters, emails, etc., between the board and legal counsel are privileged, members do not have the right to inspect them.

-Conflicts of Interest.
-To avoid conflicts of interest, the association's lawyer does not represent individual directors or homeowners or the management company.
+To avoid conflicts of interest, the association's lawyer does not represent individual directors, homeowners, or the management company.
 If a dispute erupted between the association and the management company, the attorney would have to recuse him/herself from representing either client.
 As legal counsel to an association, a lawyer should never represent other persons or entities that could have conflicting interests with the association.
 When hiring legal counsel to represent the association, boards should ask if they represent management companies.
 If the attorney does, he/she will likely put the management company's interests ahead of the association's.
 Boards should drop that attorney from consideration.

-Business Judgment.
-A good HOA attorney will always tell directors what they need to hear, not what they want to hear.
-Some legal opinions are crystal clear, “No, you can’t do that!”
-Or, “If you want to call a meeting, here is what the law requires.”
-Many times, however, boards are presented with options–Option A or Option B (and sometimes, Option C).
+A good attorney will always tell directors what they need to hear, not what they want to hear.
+Some legal opinions are crystal clear, such as, “No, you can’t do that!”
+Or, “If you want to call a meeting, this is what the law requires.”
+However, boards are often presented with options–Option A or Option B (and sometimes, Option C).
 The board must then weigh the risks and rewards of each and make a business decision.
-The attorney might recommend Option A. But, because they are all viable options, the board might weigh factors differently and choose Option C. Directors are protected from personal liability if they follow the Business Judgment Rule.
+The attorney might recommend Option A. However, because they are all viable options, the board might weigh factors differently and choose Option C. Directors are protected from personal liability if they follow the Business Judgment Rule.

+Adams Stirling PLC